emteknetnz/silverstripe-disk-space-report/README.md

-# Silverstripe Disk Space Report
+# Silverstripe disk space report

 This module provides an admin only report that shows the disk space used by each table in the database.